One of the most sobering statistics I put in front of job seekers is this one:

 After your name, the headline is the first thing recruiters will read about you.
 Here, you want to include keywords that are job- and industry-specific.
 Keywords help recruiters identify whether or not you’re an appropriate candidate for a job they’re filling.

-Update your location
+Update your location on your LinkedIn Profile

 It can be incredibly difficult to get a job in a location you’re not currently living in, especially if you don’t have a lot of experience and are unlikely to be offered relocation assistance.
 That’s why you should always update your location when you move–or if you’re thinking of moving.
 It’s an easy detail to overlook, but it can close doors that would otherwise be open to you.